GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 The dashboard provides visualization of all CrUX metrics in monthly trends, with data available back to 2017.
 Data can be split by form factor to compare mobile / tablet / desktop performance and performance goals are available to create red-amber-green visualizations.
 Effective connection type can be shown as a distribution.

-The CrUX dashboard does not support the country dimension, so all global data is presented in the reports.
+The CrUX Dashboard does not support the country dimension, so all global data is presented in the reports.
 Page-level data is not available and percentile values are calculated from coarse histogram data so are approximate.

 ### CrUX API {: #tool-crux-api}

 The [CrUX API](https://web.dev/chrome-ux-report-api/) provides programmatic access to CrUX data by page or origin, and can be further filtered by form factor, effective connection type and metrics.

-The API provides web vitals metrics both by origin and at page-level and the data is updated daily.
+The API provides [Web Vitals](https://web.dev/vitals/) metrics both by origin and at page-level and the data is updated daily.
 The only values provided for metrics are calculated from the previous 28 days as a rolling window, no historical data is available via the API.

 [Read more in the API documentation](/crux/docs/api/).

 ### PageSpeed Insights {: #tool-psi}

-[PageSpeed Insights](https://pagespeed.web.dev/) uses CrUX data to present field performance statistics alongside the lab statistics calculated at run time.
+[PageSpeed Insights](https://pagespeed.web.dev/) uses CrUX to present real-user performance data alongside performance opportunities powered by [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/).

-The PageSpeed Insights report presents a consolidated view of the Core Web Vitals (plus First Contentful Paint) for the given URL - or origin in case data for the URL is not available.
+The PageSpeed Insights report presents a consolidated view of the Core Web Vitals for the given URL or origin, plus additional diagnostic metrics.
 Data is presented by desktop and mobile form factors and can be compared with the lab test results to give a better understanding of your page performance.

 PageSpeed Insights does not provide historical data, and does not include country or effective connection type dimensions.